alechenninger/inkwell/notes/event_loop.md

 // if sync state change, bar comes before foo. not right.
 ```

+This wouldn't generally happen as written, but perhaps if it's buried in another function call it
+might accidentally.

+Is there a downside to this?

+Not really.
+If you need to "see the future" – schedule an event in the future, or listen to a future
+or stream.
+Catching errors can help (e.g. in the option.use() case when it is already used.
+Instead
+of checking for it to be used first, just use it and catch the error.
+If you want to just know if
+it was used, schedule an event or listen to onUse).

 ### What else should all event streams have in common?